micropython/micropython/README.md

 - tools/ -- various tools.

 "make" is used to build the components, or "gmake" on BSD-based systems.
+You will also need bash and python3, and python2 for the stm port.

 The Unix version
 ----------------